 - Appoint an agent of your choosing to coordinate your medical and social decisions

-- Provide for appropriate guardianship and trusteeship for your children during any period of incapacity
+- Provide appropriate guardianship and trusteeship for your children during any period of incapacity

-- Ease the burden on loved ones faced with having to make difficult medical decisions on your behalf
+- Ease the burden your loved ones face with having to make difficult medical decisions on your behalf

 - Assistance in reviewing and interpreting the will